kdeldycke/click-extra/docs/issues.md

 # Fixed issues

-This is the list of issues and bugs from other projet that `click-extra` has addressed.
+This is the list of issues and bugs from other projects that `click-extra` has addressed.

 ## [`configmanager`](https://github.com/jbasko/configmanager)